 If your site sends a lot of email, you’ll want to use a third-party email service anyway.
 GridPane integrates with Sendgrid in the GridPane control panel.

-- Divi forms don’t work on mobile when using GridPane’s Redis Page Cache (but there is a fix)
+- Divi forms (and possibly other form plugins) don’t work on mobile when using GridPane’s Redis Page Cache (but there is a fix)

 The fix is to reduce the cache time (i.e., to 8 hours).
 Here’s how to do it.
 NOTE: you need to reload NGINX afterward.

-- Some bugs in the control panel GUI
+- There are some bugs in the control panel GUI

 I have found some bugs in the control panel related to the GUI not reflecting the actual settings, and in one case, a control that affected something totally unrelated, resulting in commenting being shut off.
-But, in all cases, Gridpane was very quick to jump on the problems after I reported them.
+But, in all cases, Gridpane responded quickly after I reported them.

 But, here are some caveats with using Vultr: